Introduction

 Xarray

-Quantiacs data is stored in xarray DataArray format, which provides a powerful and flexible way to work with labeled multi-dimensional arrays.
-You can perform arithmetic operations, mathematical functions, broadcasting, aggregations, slicing and selecting data, combining DataArrays, and applying custom functions on DataArray objects.
+Quantiacs data is stored in xarray DataArray format for working with labeled multi-dimensional arrays.
+DataArrays support arithmetic operations, mathematical functions, broadcasting, aggregations, slicing, combining, and custom functions.

 import qnt.data as qndata